 The vision of WKU Forensics is to empower students through competitive speech and debate to improve themselves and their communities.
 Guided by the core values of discipline, innovation, gratitude, and leadership, this highly competitive program offers the student an opportunity to demonstrate academic excellence and to excel in a competition of the intellect.
-The forensics team is a member of Pi Kappa Delta, the American Forensics Association, the National Forensics Association, and the Kentucky Forensics Association.

 Campus Recreation & Wellness (CRW)

 The Raymond B. Preston Health and Activities Center is a 126,000 square foot facility that opened in 1992.
-It houses six basketball/volleyball/badminton courts, six racquetball courts, two indoor tennis courts, a swimming pool, a fitness center containing cardiovascular, selectorized strength and free weight equipment, a suspended indoor running track, a dance studio, separate faculty/staff and student locker rooms, a multipurpose room, a smart classroom, a Health and Fitness Lab, an Outdoor Recreation and Adventure Center, a pro-shop, a bike repair shop, and the Campus Recreation & Wellness Office.
+It houses six basketball/volleyball/badminton courts, six racquetball courts, two indoor tennis courts, a swimming pool, a fitness center containing cardiovascular, selectorized strength and free weight equipment, a suspended indoor running track, a dance studio, separate faculty/staff and student locker rooms, a multipurpose room, a smart classroom, a Health and Fitness Lab, an Outdoor Recreation and Adventure Center, a bike repair shop, and the Campus Recreation & Wellness Office.

 Preston Center membership fees for all full-time students are included in their tuition during the fall and spring semesters.
 Part-time students carrying three or more hours may choose to pay for membership ($35.00) on a semester basis.
 Memberships are available for students' spouses and their children.
 Summer memberships are also available.